dongliang3571/Java-Notes/README.md

 - Package names are written in all lower case to avoid conflict with the names of classes or interfaces.

-- Companies use their reversed Internet domain name to begin their package names—for example, com.example.mypackage for a package named mypackage created by a programmer at example.com.
+- Companies use their reversed Internet domain name to begin their package names—for example, com.example.mypackage for a package named mypackage created by a programmer at example.com. i.e /com/example/mypackage

 **Directory:**